What this handout is about

 The application assignment asks you to apply a concept or theoretical perspective to a specific example.
 In other words, it tests your practical understanding of theories and ideas by asking you to explain how well they apply to actual social phenomena.
 In order to successfully apply a theory to a new case, you must include the following steps:

-- First you need to have a very clear understanding of the theory itself: not only what the theorist argues, but also why he or she argues that point, and how he or she justifies it.
+- First you need to have a very clear understanding of the theory itself: not only what the theorist argues, but also why they argue that point, and how they justify it.
 That is, you have to understand how the world works according to this theory and how one thing leads to another.

 - Next you should choose an appropriate case study.
 This is a crucial step, one that can make or break your paper.
 If you choose a case that is too similar to the one used in constructing the theory in the first place, then your paper will be uninteresting as an application, since it will not give you the opportunity to show off your theoretical brilliance.
 On the other hand, do not choose a case that is so far out in left field that the applicability is only superficial and trivial.
 In some ways theory application is like making an analogy.
 The last thing you want is a weak analogy, or one that is so obvious that it does not give any added insight.
 Instead, you will want to choose a happy medium, one that is not obvious but that allows you to give a developed analysis of the case using the theory you chose.